This post may contain affiliate links. Please read our disclosure policy.

 Why You’ll Love This Recipe

-Texas Sheet Cake is a classic Southern dessert with a soft, chocolatey cake and rich, fudgy frosting.
-Traditionally made in a large pan, it’s been a favorite since the 1960s for its simple ingredients and ease.
+Texas Sheet Cake is a classic Southern dessert known for its soft, chocolatey cake and rich, fudgy frosting.
+Traditionally baked in a large pan, it’s been a staple since the 1960s for good reason – simple ingredients and big flavor.

 Ingredients